Goldilocks Bakeshop

 Goldilocks Bakeshop is a bakery chain based in the Philippines, which produces and distributes Philippine cakes and pastries.

 History

-On May 15, 1966, Filipino-Chinese sisters, Milagros Leelin Yee and Clarita Leelin Go, and their sister-in-law Doris Wilson Leelin, opened the first Goldilocks store on a 70 sqm space on the ground floor of a three-story building along Pasong Tamo Street in Makati and started with only 10 employees.
+On May 15, 1966, Chinese Filipino sisters, Milagros Leelin Yee and Clarita Leelin Go, and their sister-in-law Doris Wilson Leelin, opened the first Goldilocks store on a 70 sqm space on the ground floor of a three-story building along Pasong Tamo Street in Makati and started with only 10 employees.

 In 1976, Goldilocks opened its first store in the United States in Los Angeles.
-In 1991, Goldilocks launched a franchising program which led to the opening of hundreds of Goldilocks' store in Metro Manila.
+In 1991, Goldilocks launched a franchising program which led to the opening of hundreds of Goldilocks' stores across The Philippines.

 Other stores were later set up in other parts of California such as San Francisco, San Jose, and in Las Vegas, Nevada.

 Pancake House International planned to acquire Goldilocks Bakeshop, but negotiations to acquire the bakeshop chain fell in 2006.
 Pancake House offered to acquire Goldilocks for ₱2 billion.

+In 2018, SM Investments acquired the 34% stake of Goldilocks Bakeshop, months after its full acquisition deal fell.
+It later made Goldilocks its subsidiary by acquiring the bakeshop chain's majority stake in 2021.
+In 2024, Goldilocks announced plans to launch 60 more stores to finish the year with 986 branches.